imucomlab/academic-kickstart/content/authors/anil/_index.md

 ---
 # Display name
-title: Erdoğan Aydın
+title: Anıl Gürses

 # Username (this should match the folder name)
 authors:
-- admin
+- anil

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Associate Proffesor  Electrical and Electronics Engineering Faculty
+role:  Junior Year Electrical and Electronics Engineer Student

 # Organizations/Affiliations
 organizations: